TJEEPOT/book-database-system/readme.md

 # What It Does #
 This is a interactive site written with a python backend with Flask that communicates to a PostgreSQL database via psychopg2 to carry out SQL statements.
 The database itself is for a book wholesaler and contains the expected data for such a system, details on books, publishers and staff.
 PostgreSQL Data definitions and test data have been provided in this repository.
+Testing information can be found [here](https://github.com/TJEEPOT/book-database-system/wiki).

 # What I Learned #
 * Intermediate to advanced SQL (subqueries, indexes, constraints, triggers, functions, views etc)